miniscruff/python-command-center/README.rst

 Note: You can run as many commands in sequential order as you want.
 For example ``pcc test lint`` would run test and then lint.

+If you forget key of your command you can run ``pcc --commands`` to get a list of commands printed to the console.

 GUI
 ===